tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 * Be encouraging.
 Remind students that all developers have started where the students are right now.
 Actively work to build confidence, engagement, and promote effective problem-solving skills by letting students explain concepts if they feel comfortable.

 * As you review the activities, find ways to connect the concepts to FinTech.
-Include brief discussions about emerging or disruptive/innovative technologies, and how they have changed the FinTech landscape.
+Include brief discussions about emerging or disruptive/innovative technologies and how they have changed the FinTech landscape.

 * Today's class will include a tour of JupyterLab.
 There will also be several live-coding activities that should be completed in a Python Notebook.
 Make sure JupyterLab is installed and running properly on your machine.